evnayd/Evnayd/README.md

 Hi there 👋 My name is Evgeniya.

-✅I'm Beginner frontend-developer with a big motivation to grow up in the frontend field;
+✅I'm self-taught frontend-developer with a big motivation to grow up in the frontend field;

 ✅My tech skills: HTML5, BEM, CSS3, CSS preprocessors (Sass & Less), Tailwindcss, JavaScript, Vue.js;